-Dry cough, Dry throat, Dry mouth, Hoarse voice/Productive cough - Dryness (Element Metal)
+Dry cough, Dry throat, Dry mouth, Hoarse voice/ Unresolved Dry Cough Leading to Productive cough - Dryness / Season Fall (Element Metal)

-To get a more profound understanding on how the different seasons and climatic factors affect children's health it is better to review the material Acute Illnesses - The Role of the Five Elements first.
+To get a better understanding on how the different seasons and climatic factors affect children's health it is better to review the material Acute Illnesses - The Role of the Five Elements first.

 External dryness relates to the autumn season.
 Besides the season living in a dry environment such as deserts may also cause external dryness attacks.

-Appropriate acupressure points for gentle massage are Spleen 9 and Stomach 40, which reduce phlegm, Lung 5, which cools down the lung and reduces fever, Ren 17 benefits the cough, and Lung 7 generally tonifies the lungs.
+Appropriate acupressure points for gentle massage are Spleen 9 and Stomach 40 to reduce phlegm, Lung 5 to cool down the lung and reduce fever, Ren 17 to benefit the cough, and Lung 7 to generally tonify the lungs.
 If you want to watch the instructional point location videos for these points you can do so by subscribing to the customized part of this project.
 To learn more click here.

 (1) Pitchford, Paul (2002).
 Healing with Whole Foods.
 Berkeley: North Atlantic Books